pablomp3/Data-Structures---Word-Puzzle-Patterns/README.md

 Eva wants to check her answers.
 Help them build that program!

-How:
+**How:**

 You will be given 2 things: the word puzzle dimension and the word puzzle.
 You should traverse the matrix from left to right, from top to bottom.
-For each cell, output all possible paths matching the pattern in the traversal order.
+For **each cell**, output **all possible paths** matching the pattern in the traversal order.
 To change direction, use the following priorities: down, right, up, left.

 You should also output the rearranged version of the word, where vowels go first and consonants after (example: apple turns into aeppl).

-Example:
+**Example:**

-For example, take the word puzzle below:
+For example, take the word puzzle below: [lost image]

 Let’s take a look at some combinations:

-XS is not valid, because you have 2 consonants in a row
+XS is **not valid**, because you have 2 consonants in a row

-AD is not valid, because it begins with a vowel
+AD is **not valid**, because it begins with a vowel

-CAT is not valid, because there should be a vowel and a consonant to match the pattern
+CAT is **not valid**, because there should be a vowel and a consonant to match the pattern

-COZDP is not valid, because there are three consonants together
+COZDP is **not valid**, because there are three consonants together

-COZOB is valid, because it is of length>=5 and matches the pattern
+COZOB is **valid**, because it is of length>=5 and matches the pattern

-XUVAIC is valid, because it is of length>=5 and matches the pattern
+XUVAIC is **valid**, because it is of length>=5 and matches the pattern

-NIAVUX is valid, because it is of length>=5 and matches the pattern
+NIAVUX is **valid**, because it is of length>=5 and matches the pattern

 HINT: use queue/stack to solve this problem.

 ## Input
+* 1 line:
-1 line: What: an integer n and a new line character
+What: an integer n and a new line character
 Why: matrix dimension will be (n*n)

+* n lines:
-n lines:     What: n lines of n characters followed by a new line character
+What: n lines of n characters followed by a new line character
 Why: word puzzle layout

-(n+1 lines in total)
+* (n+1 lines in total)

 ## Output